 One of the best ways how to stay positive in difficult times is by being mindful.
 Stay in the moment.
 And whatever you do, don’t sink into your own head.

 Mindfulness is a powerful way of relieving stress and anxiety.
 When you focus your mind on the present moment you immediately nullify negative feelings and emotions.
-It takes a little practice, but you can learn to be mindful relatively quickly.
-You can read my premium guide to mindfulness to learn all you need to know.

 7: Do something fun, because to hell with negativity

-Another great way how to stay positive in difficult times is by forcing yourself to have fun.
+One of the best ways to stay positive in difficult times is by forcing yourself to have fun.

 I hope this list helps you to stay positive through whatever you are going through.